dafnifacility/cli/README.md

 * Upload a new dataset
 * Update dataset metadata
 * Update dataset data files to create new version

+Deleting models and datasets
+* Delete a model
 * Delete a dataset
-* Delete a dataset version
+* Delete a dataset version]

 Workflows:
 * List all workflows available to user